General Catalog 2018-2019

 Any student may audit a course offered by the University, provided there is a space available.
 Audited courses do not count toward regular full-time status for purposes of financial aid, visa requirements or enrollment verification; neither a grade nor credit is given for audited courses.

-An audited course may be changed to credit status, or vice versa, only if the request is filed with the One Stop Enrollment and Financial Services Office prior to the census date for the course.
+An audited course may be changed to credit status, or vice versa, only if the request is filed with the Student Enrollment Services Office prior to the census date for the course.
 Auditors pay the same tuition as students enrolled for credit.
-For further information on auditing classes, consult the One Stop Office.
+For further information on auditing classes, consult the Student Enrollment Services Office.

 The census date of the University represents a calendar date in each term when the general enrollment statistics of the University are established.
 Particulars of these statistics are identified among colleges, classes and student levels.
 The census dates are identified in the Schedule of Classes for a term.
 Following the census date in any term, classes dropped will receive a "W" symbol representing the fact that the class was dropped after the census date; the only exceptions to be made are classes canceled by the dean of the college, or a change from one section to another of the same course.
 Students are liable for the tuition for all courses withdrawn after the census dates.